alterway/formations/cours/cloud/cloud.en.md

 ### Cloud image

-- Disk image containing and already installed OS
+- Disk image containing an already installed OS
 - Infinitely instanciable
 - Can talk to the metadata API